aaron-grau/curic/rails/projects/first_routes/README.md

 * update (you'll want to use `ActiveRecord::Base#update`)
 * destroy

+Think about what each action's purpose is, what data is coming in (params), what your controller needs to do with models, and what it ultimately should render.
+Test each of them out in Postman as you go!

 While you're at it, try refactoring the `params[...].permit(...)` stuff into its own method.
 If you need an example, check out the [controllers reading][strong-params-example].

-Play around with them.
-Think about what each action's purpose is, what data is coming in (params), what your controller needs to do with models, and what it ultimately should render.

 [strong-params-example]: ../../readings/basic-controllers.md#drying-out-strong-parameters